Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 These brands have been on my wide feet for decades:

-These brands perform well for other hikers with wide feet, based on top selling statistics and trail reports:
+These brands are reported to perform well for other hikers with wide feet:

 Before you dig into particular brands, it's important to realize that every outdoor brand becomes known for certain important features.